api #

 highlight_manager.ts view source

-Manages CSS Custom Highlight API ranges for a single element.
-Tracks ranges per element and only removes its own ranges when clearing.
+Manages CSS Custom Highlight API ranges for a single element's text node.
+Tracks ranges per element and only removes its own ranges when clearing, cooperating with other managers that share the global CSS.highlights registry.

 examples